 The five scariest places in nature

-Good old mother nature, she brings us rain, land for growing crops and giant mountains that spew molten rock on anything close to them.
+Good old Mother Nature, brings us rain, land for growing crops, and giant mountains that spew molten rock on anything close to them.
 She can be beautiful in many ways but every now and again creates something on earth that reminds people just how dangerous she can be.
-Here are five of the scariest and dangerous natural places on earths.
+Here are the five scariest places in nature.

 The River Strid – Yorkshire